 The physical painting of the mural took place in July.
 We know exactly the kind of heat she was dealing with because we visited the same time, three years later.
 Luckily she was able to enlist the help of some friends to complete the painting.

-If you ask us, it’s the most iconic mural of all because who doesn’t want a little placemarker in photos to proudly proclaim where they visit?
+If you ask us, it’s the most iconic mural of all because who doesn’t want a little place marker in photos to proudly proclaim where they visit?
 If you’re exploring York this is a must-see (and photograph) spot.
-Note that the “o” and “r” purposely arch up so you can stand underneath the letters without blocking it if you like!
+Note that the “o” and “r” purposely arch up so you can stand underneath the letters without blocking them if you like!

 Location: Directly across from the Collusion Tap Works Parking lot off E. Newton Avenue and S. Howard Street.

 Black and White Flowers with Colorful Butterflies (Official name: Rebirth)

 Just next to Chelsea’s “York” mural is a painting of black and white flowers with colorful butterflies.
 (To be precise, there’s an orange and yellow one on the front of the garage, a purple one around the corner, and a blue one peeking out from the top of the building.)